Venue: Ground Floor Committee Room - Loxley House, Station Street, Nottingham, NG2 3NG. View directions

 (f) the Management of the Caves of Nottingham SPD provides guidance for developments that may affect caves, including how caves should be assessed for their importance and significance, evaluating the impact of development and mitigating any potential harm.
 ‘A Technical Guide for Cave Owners’ is being produced in support of the guidance.
 The Committee suggested that this SPD and/or technical guide should include information on appropriate uses for caves, such as for hydroponics.

-(2) recommend that officers consider the comments made by the Committee, above, as part of the formal consultation process on the documents.
+RESOLVED to note the draft Statement of Community Involvement and Supplementary Planning Documents in relation to Open Space, Biodiversity and Caves, and recommend that officers consider the comments made by the Committee, above, as part of the formal consultation process on the documents.